willbmisled/Reg1Cyano/Data2014/Locations2014.md

 * Get MRB1_WBIDLakes from the WaterbodyDatabase.mdb
 * Reproject to WGS84
 * Fix holes (just in case)
+* Cache this XXX

 * Find the closest lake to each point
 * First buffer the points by 1000 meters
 * Use Over to select lakes within the buffer
 * Use gDistance to find closest lake to each point
-* If no lakes are found, iteratively increase the buffer distance up to 50km.
+* If no lakes are found iteratively, increase the buffer distance up to 50km.

-* Create KML file of locations

-* rename SpatialPointsDataFrame Loc to Locations `r Locations<-Loc'
-* save Locations as SpatialPointsDataFrame